Gulsat Aygen

-Gülşat Aygen PhD, MA, BA is a linguist, educator, author, editor, and translator born in Turkey.
-Dr. Aygen's research agenda includes both theoretical and applied linguistics, encompassing morphosyntax, language education, and many Turkic languages, particularly Turkish, her native language.
+Gülşat Aygen is a Turkish linguist, educator, author, editor, and translator.
+Aygen's research agenda includes both theoretical and applied linguistics, encompassing morphosyntax, language education, and many Turkic languages, particularly Turkish, her native language.
 She is currently a distinguished teaching professor of linguistics at Northern Illinois University.

-Dr. Aygen's wider intellectual interests have led her to translate dozens of articles, a book, and edit many translated books from English to Turkish, transcribe and edit old Ottoman manuscripts.
+Aygen's wider intellectual interests have led her to translate dozens of articles, a book, and edit many translated books from English to Turkish, transcribe and edit old Ottoman manuscripts.
 The 8th edition of her translation of Elias Canetti’s Crowds and Power was published in 1998.

-She has been interviewed on many topics in linguistics including the language of social media, the significance and benefits of heritage languages such as Kurdish, lexical properties of certain words in the political discourse, and language acquisition.